 What are Construction Bonds?

 Construction bonds are a form of a Performance & Payment bond.
 Given that modern bonds have their roots in the construction industry, these terms are used interchangeably.
 A construction bond is a type of surety bond utilized by an owner of a construction project – thus the term construction bonds.
-It protects against a catastrophic event that would cause a major disruption of the construction project, such as the inability to complete the job by the general contractor, or the general contractor’s inability to pay his subcontractors, or finally the bankruptcy of the contractor.
-In addition, a construction bond can be a warranty bond to make sure that the job actually conforms to the specifications of the contract.
+It protects against a catastrophic event that would cause a major disruption of the construction project, such as the inability to complete the job by the general contractor, or the general contractor's inability to pay his subcontractors, or finally the bankruptcy of the contractor.
+In addition, a construction bond is usually called a performance bond to make sure that the job actually conforms to the specifications of the contract and, further, it contains a warranty bond built into it to ensure that the work holds up for a year after the job is completed.

 Like a typical surety bond, there are three parties to the bond.
 First, there is the surety company.
 This is the company that is guaranteeing the work of the general contractor.
 The general contractor is the obligor.
 The person that would be the beneficiary of the bond from a failure of the obligor (the general contractor) is the obligee – the owner of the property.